trueos/pcbsd/src-qt5/docs/advanced.rst

    found on a US keyboard.
 This is a limitation in FreeBSD as the keymap is not loaded until after the passphrase is entered, meaning that such a passphrase will render that partition as inaccessible.

-If you choose to install a server in the screen shown in Figure 5.1b, the installer will next prompt for the following information:
+If you choose to install a server in the screen shown in :numref:`Figure %s: Select Desktop or Server <text2>`, the installer will next prompt for the following information:

 * the *root* password